I get multiple emails and messages per day asking:

 Or you might hit a workout plateau.[7]

-So if you find yourself getting bored, feel free to stick with the above ‘formula,’ but change the ingredients:
+So if you find yourself hitting a wall, feel free to stick with the above ‘formula,’ but change the ingredients:

-If you hit a plateau or find yourself getting bored, pick a different exercise to improve so you’ll stay challenged, and you’ll actually DO the workout!
+If you hit a plateau or find yourself getting bored, pick a different exercise or adjust your sets and reps so you’ll stay challenged, and you’ll actually DO the workout!

 Then, focus on getting stronger![8]
 (You are writing down your workouts, right?).